Winter Olympics 2022: Day-by-day guide

 Norway's Ole Einar Bjorndalen is an Olympic biathlon great with 13 medals to his name, behind only cross-country skier Marit Bjorgen (who has 15).
 Having retired after Pyeongchang 2018, Bjorndalen is now coaching the Chinese biathlon team with wife Darya Domracheva, herself a six-time Olympic medallist in the sport.
 Whether that translates to medals for China - a country with no history of reaching biathlon's Olympic podium - is another story.
 The mixed relay begins at 09:00.

 The only two women to win Olympic ski jump gold won't be in Beijing, so a new champion will be crowned.
 Carina Vogt won in 2014 but wasn't selected by Germany this year, while 2018 champion Maren Lundby - Norway's sports personality of the year - withdrew from contention.
 In their absence, watch Sara Takanashi of Japan, who has more 60 World Cup titles but has never won Olympic gold.
-Austria's Marita Kramer is another contender when the final starts at 11:35.
+Austria's Marita Kramer was expected to be another contender when the final starts at 11:35, but was ruled out of the Games with covid-19 just days before the opening ceremony

 Sunday, 6 February - day two